dart-lang/language/accepted/future-releases/unified-collections/feature-specification.md

         1. Else, throw a dynamic error.

 The procedure theoretically supports a mixture of expressions and map entries, but the static semantics prohibit an actual literal containing that.

-Once the *result* series of values or entries is produced from the tree of elements:
+Once the *result* series of values or entries is produced from the tree of elements, the final object is produced from that based on what kind of literal it is:

-### Lists
+### List

-1. The result of the literal expression is a fresh instance of a class that implements `List<E>` containing the values in *result*, in order.
+1. The result of the literal expression is a fresh instance of a class that implements `List<E>` where `E` is the element type of the literal.
+It contains the values in *result*, in order.
 If the literal is constant, the list is canonicalized and immutable, otherwise it is not.

-### Sets
+### Set

-1. Create a fresh instance *set* of a class that implements `Set<E>`.
+1. Create a fresh instance *set* of a class that implements `Set<E>` where `E` is the set element type of the literal.

 1. For each *value* in *result*: